Clicky

 Avoid shallow areas, you’re riding a very powerful vacuum, and it will suck up sand and rocks if you get too close to land.
 If you see water that is about waist deep, then you need to turn the engine off and then coast in.

-Sometimes you will suck up things that are floating in the water and won’t see it, or your kids might suck something up and won’t tell you.
-These things do happen, and training and being more aware of your surroundings will help to lower the chances.
-Only start the watercraft in waist-deep water, too.
+Sometimes you will suck up debris that is floating in the water and won’t see it, or your kids might suck something up and won’t tell you.
+It happens, and training and being more aware of your surroundings will help to lower the chances.
+Only start the jet ski in waist-deep water, too.

-18. Buy The Correct Jet Ski For You
+Make Sure To Buy The Correct Jet ski

-Even the slowest jet skis will feel fast to new riders.
-See the guide on what jet ski is excellent for beginners.
+One thing to take away from this beginners guide, even the slowest watercraft will feel fast to new riders.
+See this on what watercraft is excellent for new riders.

 Sometimes a 3 seater is really a 2 seater for normal-size adults.
 This goes more for the Rec-Lite categories and a little on the recreation category too.